lilianngweta/CodePath_Flicks/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+#Challenges encountered while building the app*

+The biggest challenge for me was time.
+I have lots of homeworks due on the same week as the app.

 ## License